JujuAdams/Scribble/9.0/how-does-scribble-work.md

 ## Cache Collisions

-This "vertex buffer caching" behaviour does have one noticeable downside: it's possible to pull the same text element out of the cache twice even though you intend to use it for two different purposes.
-This is uncommon but does come up every now and again so we'll discuss some solutions.
+This "vertex buffer caching" behaviour does have one noticeable downside: it's possible to pull the same exact text element out of the cache multiple times even though you intend to use it for two different purposes.
+If you execute a method on this text element in one place then you'll unintentionally affect the text element in another place.
+This is uncommon in practice, but does come up every now and again so we'll discuss some solutions.
 Consider the following:

 ```gml
 scribble("Hello").draw(10, 10);